Long Beach Juvenile Defense Attorney

 you are feeling as a parent may be considerable.

-Let a board-certified criminal defense lawyer from the Law Office of Peacock
+Let our qualified attorneys from the Law Office of Peacock & Le Beau

-& Le Beau help you navigate the complexities of this situation and
+help you navigate the complexities of this situation and seek to guide

-seek to guide your child out of the juvenile courts.
+your child out of the juvenile courts.
+One of our attorneys is a

 Call now to learn how we can help!